-- Further expansion in Chinese market by adding new customers.
-Formed a local entity in China under WFOE laws aka 'NetSol Beijing Ltd.', a wholly owned subsidiary of NetSol Technologies, Inc. - Vroozi, Inc. signed a large SRM 7.0 project implementation with long term care service provider in the United States.
-Project includes complete implementation of the SAP SRM procurement tool, SAP Finance, and the Vroozi smartOCITM marketplace technology. - Vroozi Inc. developed a 'Big Data' loader for the smartOCITM Catalog Manager which allows large supplier catalog files to be loaded via a secure web connection. - A leading U.S. chipmaker has signed an agreement to implement NetSol's smartOCITM search engine in its SAP e-Procurement environment. - NetSol Technologies North America completed a new Generally Available Release of LeasePak 6.4 with enhanced performance (marked improvement in end of day, month and year processing routines including functionality enhancements). - On the October 4th, 2011, NetSol Technologies Europe Limited jointly acquired United Kingdom-based Virtual Lease Services, Ltd. ("VLS"), together with Investec Asset Finance Plc.
+- Vroozi Inc., has signed an agreement with a top U.S. media company to implement a full B2B e-commerce search engine suite, including the smartOCITM Search Engine, Catalog Manager and Supplier Marketplace. - A leading U.S. chipmaker has signed an agreement to implement NetSol's smartOCITM search engine in its SAP e-Procurement environment. - NTNA completed a new Generally Available Release of LeasePak 6.4 with enhanced performance (marked improvement in end of day, month and year processing routines including functionality enhancements). - On the October 4th, 2011, NetSol Technologies Europe Limited jointly acquired United Kingdom-based Virtual Lease Services, Ltd. ("VLS"), together with Investec Asset Finance Plc.
 The acquisition is owned 51% by NetSol Technologies Europe, Ltd. and 49% by Investec Asset Finance.
 VLS, with more than 30 customers across the U.K. finance and leasing industry, provides key support to their clients in business areas, including portfolio management, distressed portfolio analysis and recovery, standby servicing requirements and other customer-driven tailored servicing.
 VLS utilizes NetSol's Leasesoft system for Lease Accounting and Administration as a key resource for their customer base.
-A major European Bank gone live with the LeaseSoft Portal application. - We signed another agreement with Minsheng Financial Leasing Co.
+A major European Bank gone live with the LeaseSoft Portal application. - Signed another agreement with Minsheng Financial Leasing Co.
 Ltd. (MSFL), a subsidiary of China Minsheng Bank Corporation Limited.
-MSFL is market leader in China's thriving financial leasing industry and a leading provider of aircraft leases in Asia. - Signed a multi-million dollar agreement to implement the NetSol Financial Suite (NFS)TM solution, including its retail platforms, to a European Automobile manufacturer for its Malaysian operations. - The on-going project of a Fortune 500 company in Korea went live with the state-of-the-art NFSTM solution. - Automation of Transport Department of the Province of Khyber Pakhtunkhwa, Pakistan gone live with NetSol's state of the art "Automation of Transport Department and Route Permits" solution. - NetSol Technologies participated in the Australian Equipment Lessors Association (AELA), in Sydney.
-NetSol has become the regular member of this Association and was among the only 9 exhibitors for this exhibition. - NetSol Technologies participated at the 30th China Leasing Business Association Anniversary, held in Beijing. - Signed a multi-million dollar agreement to implement the NetSol Financial Suite (NFS)TM solution, including its retail platforms, for a company that will provide auto-financing services throughout China.
-The agreement gives NetSol another NFSTM client in China, and is being regarded as the 'testament to NetSol's experience and leadership in China which complements its recent expansion in the Asia-Pacific region'.

-- Won a major contract in the area of 'Information Security' with a leading Telecom in Pakistan.
-Under the agreement NetSol will provide a comprehensive solution to the client that includes an 'Intrusion Prevention System' and 'Security Information and Event Management System'. - First NextGen NFSTM went live with Thailand's Kiatnakin, a leading Bank, a leading provider of financial services to commercial and corporate sectors in Thailand.
+MSFL is market leader in China's thriving financial leasing industry and a leading provider of aircraft leases in Asia. - Signed a multi-million dollar agreement to implement the NetSol Financial Suite (NFS) TM solution, including its retail platforms, to a European Automobile manufacturer for its Malaysian operations. - The on-going project of a Fortune 500 company in Korea went live with the state-of-the-art NFSTM solution. - Automation of Transport Department of the Province of Khyber Pakhtunkhwa, Pakistan gone live with NetSol's state of the art "Automation of Transport Department and Route Permits" solution. - NetSol Technologies participated in the Australian Equipment Lessors Association (AELA), in Sydney.
+NetSol has become the regular member of this Association and was among the only 9 exhibitors for this exhibition. - NetSol Technologies participated at the 30th China Leasing Business Association Anniversary, held in Beijing. - Signed a multi-million dollar agreement to implement the NetSol Financial Suite (NFS) TM solution, including its retail platforms, for a company that will provide auto-financing services throughout China.
+The agreement gives NetSol another NFSTM client in China, and is being regarded as the 'testament to NetSol's experience and leadership in China which complements its recent expansion in the Asia-Pacific region'. - Won a major contract in the area of 'Information Security' with a leading Telecom in Pakistan.
+Under the agreement NetSol will provide a comprehensive solution to the client that includes an 'Intrusion Prevention System' and 'Security Information and Event Management System'. - First NextGen NFSTM went live with Thailand's Kiatnakin, a leading Bank, and a leading provider of financial services to commercial and corporate sectors in Thailand.

-The success of the Company, in the near term, will depend, in large part, on the Company's ability to: (a) continue to grow revenues and improve profits, (b) adequately capitalize for growth in various markets and verticals; (c) make progress in the North and South American markets and, (d) continue to streamline sales and marketing efforts in the Asia Pacific region, Europe, China and the Middle East, Japan and Australia.
+The success of the Company, in the near term, will depend, in large part, on the Company's ability to: (a) continue to grow revenues and improve profits, (b) adequately capitalize for growth in various markets and verticals; (c) make progress in the North and South American markets and, (d) continue to streamline sales and marketing efforts in every market we operate.
 However, management's outlook for the continuing operations, which has been consolidated and has been streamlined, remains optimistic.